solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 import { assert } from "chai";
 ```

-Next, we'll want to set up the state variables we'll be using throughout our
+Next, we’ll set up the state variables needed for our tests.
+This setup will
-tests.
-This includes the default Anchor setup as well as generating a Merkle
-tree keypair, the tree authority, and some notes.
+include:

+1. **Default Anchor Setup**: Configure the basic environment for Anchor testing.
+2. **Merkle Tree Keypair**: Generate a keypair for the Merkle tree.
+3. **Tree Authority**: Create a keypair for the authority of the Merkle tree.
+4. **Notes**: Define some sample notes to use in the tests.

 ```typescript
 describe("compressed-notes", () => {